You are currently viewing First Nations and the BC Marine Trails

 First Nations and the BC Marine Trails

-Around 2018, BCMT leaders decided it was better to properly engage coastal Nations and discuss with them the future use of sites.
+Around 2018, BCMT leaders decided to properly engage coastal Nations and discuss with them the future use of sites.
 Concurrently, we knew the organization needed stronger environmental guidelines to complement our trail building and First Nations engagement process.
 The Marine Trail Code of Conduct took about three years to research, discuss, and write and acts as the visitor guidelines for paddlers and others visiting traditional territories.

-In 2018/19, with funding from the Real Estate Foundation of B.C., we formed the First Nations Working Group (FNWG), which would report to and advise the BCMT Board.
-Shortly after we hired Liam Ragan as our First Nations Liaison to support the FNWG and help enact their recommendations.
 Led by its chair Norman Marcy, the FNWG created a guidebook to provide advice around: a) background and legal context; b) a general approach and a “back to the basics” methodology and system when making contact; and c) specific and situational approaches based on BCMT priorities.
 In 2021, the Indigenous consultants Zakary Myers and Morris Prosser of Golo Sah Consulting helped us review and improve our guidebook and reflect on our overall strategy.
-Our guidebook was then updated based on the recommendations.
+Our guidebook followed their recommendations.
+In 2022, the FNWG became a committee (FNEC).

 a) Background and Legal Context